Retro-Devils/Devils-Box/README.md

 Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux PCs.

 * DEVILS BOX CHECKS THE DEVICE & FRONTEND  YOU ARE ON.
 THEN WILL LOAD DIFFERENT VERSIONS BASED ON WHAT YOU ARE USING IT ON.

+## WHAT FRONTEND DOES THIS WORK WITH?

+ - Retropie

+ - RetroDeck

+ - Batocera (in development might not happen)

+ - Pegasus FE

+    ~ YOU MUST SET CORRECT PATHS!!
+Paths will be created for you at "yourbasedirectory/roms/....."

-VERSIONS INFO:
+## VERSIONS INFO:

   - PI 0/1 -------------- RASPBERRY PI ZERO/W & RASPBERRY PI 1 ---------------- V 1.1